Board of Directors

 His first career was spent in the Royal Navy where he undertook a wide variety of appointments, including sea command, service overseas and in the Ministry of Defence.
-On leaving, he became Chief Executive of the Magistrates' Courts Service in Suffolk and was later selected as the Director for all the courts in the county.
-He is now undertaking an appointment with the Judicial Appointments Commission.
+On leaving, he became Chief Executive of the Magistrates' Courts Service in Suffolk and was later appointed as the Director for all the courts in the county.
+Latterly he was the Director of Operational Services with the Judicial Appointments Commission.

 He brings to Concordia a background in higher level management, along with a keen interest in strategic finance, governance and international relationships.
 His interests include current affairs, cultural issues, heritage and sport.

 Jeremy Ogden - Vice Chairman

 A senior executive with a legal professional background, experienced in banking and financial services.
 For 12 years, Jeremy worked in the legal function of Barclays Bank most latterly as General Counsel for Global Retail and Commercial Banking.
 He has experience in setting and directing strategy to manage legal and operational risk.
 Jeremy is currently involved in consultancy work.

 As Chair of the Finance, Audit & Risk Committee Concordia benefits from Jeremy's considerable legal financial experience particularly in risk management and governance as well as his commitment to mentoring and developing people.
 He enjoys sport, especially cycling, and the Arts.